helm/charts/stable/rabbitmq-ha/README.md

 ### Custom Secret

-Similar to custom ConfigMap, `existingSecret` can be used to override the default secret.yaml provided, and `rabbitmqCert.existingSecret` can be used to override the default certificates.
+Similar to custom ConfigMap, `secretName` can be used to override the default secret.yaml provided, and `rabbitmqCert.existingSecret` can be used to override the default certificates.
 The custom secret must provide the following keys: